 We’ve previously talked about your child’s fine motor skills during the first years.
-At this stage a question might arise “Which hand is my child going to write with?”.
-Hand preference or dominance is a set of complex developmental processes that begin before birth and expand during the early infancy.
-For most children hand preference emerges between 2 and 4 years of age.
-Every child develops at his own pace, so there’s always some that will show preference before or after that.
+At this stage, a question might arise “Which hand is my child going to write with?”.
+Hand preference or dominance is a set of complex developmental processes that begin before birth and expand during early infancy.
+For most children, hand preference emerges between 2 and 4 years of age.
+Every child develops at their own pace, so there’s always some that will show preference before or after that.

 Your little one will start reaching for objects at around 6 months and you might see a preference in using one hand, but this can change over the course of the next months.
-At about 10 or 11 months, he’ll start showing more precise movements as he flips through book pages and manipulates toys that have wheels.
-At around 14 months you’ll notice he’s able to do detailed tasks like inserting coins in a piggy bank.
+At about 10 or 11 months, they’ll start showing more precise movements as they flip through book pages and manipulate toys that have wheels.
+At around 14 months you’ll notice they’re able to do detailed tasks like inserting coins in a piggy bank.
 Research shows that hand preference stabilizes at around 18 months with 80% of toddlers maintaining the same preference until reaching 24 months.

 Tool use is an important cognitive and physical skill that involves imitation of complex actions, planning, decision-making, and the ability to account for spatial characteristics of objects, their properties, and the situation.
 This skill was observed in 60 children between 10-14 months.
 Findings showed that in successfully completed tasks and actions that involved using objects, infants with consistent right- or left-hand preference out-performed those without a hand preference.

-Studies also show that establishing a hand preference early on has an impact on your child’s manipulation of objects and on important processes of his cognitive and linguistic development.
+Studies also show that establishing a hand preference early on has an impact on your child’s manipulation of objects and on important processes of their cognitive and linguistic development.

 What can you do to help your little one?

-- It’s important not to force your son to choose one hand, but instead provide plenty of opportunities and a wide range of play activities for him to practice.
+- It’s important not to force your child to choose one hand, but instead, provide plenty of opportunities and a wide range of play activities for them to practice.

 - Encourage activities that involve using both hands and require hand-eye and bilateral coordination.
 For example, when placing objects in and out of a container, one hand stabilizes the container while the other picks up the objects (One hand is in charge of doing and the other hand is in charge of helping).

-- Construction play with blocks helps him learn to position his fingers and maneuver objects.
-Opening jars, twisting cap bottles, and opening doors or cabinets also foster his object management skills.
+- Construction play with blocks helps them learn to position their fingers and maneuver objects.
+Opening jars, twisting cap bottles, and opening doors or cabinets also foster their object management skills.

-- Scribbling and exploring with different art materials, such as playdough, will help him strengthen his hand and finger muscles and be able to manipulate objects with the hand of his choosing.
+- Scribbling and exploring with different art materials, such as playdough, will help them strengthen their hand and finger muscles and be able to manipulate objects with the hand of their choosing.
 Threading activities, using utensils, and playing with musical instruments are also fun ways to encourage this.

-- Remember that big muscles also have an important influence on hand skills, so try to incorporate ball games (throwing, catching, rolling) to keep strengthening his muscles and favor a hand preference.
+- Remember that big muscles also have an important influence on hand skills, so try to incorporate ball games (throwing, catching, rolling) to keep strengthening their muscles and favor a hand preference.

 For more information on this subject and the science behind visit: